 Outskirts of Bozeman

-If you are looking for more elbow room, you have to get out of town.
+If you are looking for a little more elbow room in Bozeman, you have to get out of town.
 Bozeman is surrounded by beautiful places to live in the foothills of our mountains.
-North of town in the Springhill and Sypes Canyon area are several established and very desirable neighborhoods.
-They feature large homes on nice sized lots.
-The views of the Bridgers and the valley are pretty spectacular on this end of town.
-If you head out east of town towards Bridger Bowl you’ll find newer subdivisions like Legends and Creekwood.
+North of town in the Springhill and Sypes Canyon area, are several established and very desirable neighborhoods.
+They feature large homes on nice-sized lots.
+The views of the Bridger Mountains and the Gallatin Valley are pretty spectacular on the North edge of Bozeman.
+If you head east of Bozeman towards Bridger Bowl, you’ll find newer subdivisions like Legends and Creekwood.
 This is a nice area for the skiers because you’re already on the way to Bridger Bowl!
-South of town, you are right by Hyalite making after work hikes in the mountains or a quick trip to the reservoir a possibility.
-There are so many trails in this part of town that are basically the backyard of homes in the area-Kirk Hill, Sourdough Canyon and Leverich Canyon are a few of our favorites.
+South of town, you are right by the road to Hyalite Canyon, making after-work hikes in the mountains or a quick trip to the reservoir a possibility.
+There are so many trails in this part of town that are basically the backyard of homes in the area.
+Kirk Hill, Sourdough Canyon and Leverich Canyon are a few of our favorites.
 Click here to see all the subdivisions in this area.